stitchflow

-License Management Best Practices for Business Sprawl
+10 Software License Management Best Practices to Address SaaS Sprawl

 Learn the best practices for software license management to cut waste, stay secure, and avoid gaps caused by inactive users and mismanaged tools.

-Published on Apr 07, 2025 | 5 minutes
+Modified on Sep 08, 2025 | 10 minutes

 You're the head of IT, and your Slack pings are at 10 pm.
 Legal lost access to a contract review tool right before a major deadline.
 The license expired weeks ago.
 No one renewed it.
 Worse?
 You didn't even know the tool existed.